 Can I Continue to Use My Credit Cards Before I File Bankruptcy?

 You should stop using your credit cards before filing for bankruptcy, as it may also be a form of fraud.
 You may not be eliminate those charges or – in a worst case scenario – you could have your entire bankruptcy thrown out.
+This is another reason taking on more debt before you file bankruptcy can cause headaches.

 You May Need a New Bank Account